MichaelDrogalis/zombie/README.md

 # zombie

 A Clojure framework to rapidly spawn data sets.
-Most of the time during testing, you don't care about the concrete differences among data.
-Test cases can be simplified by amplifying the differences between data, while at the same time ignoring any similiarities.
-It's sort of like [QuickCheck](http://www.haskell.org/haskellwiki/Introduction_to_QuickCheck).
-This is best shown by the examples below.
+Sometimes during testing, concrete values don't matter.
+All that matters is semantics.
+Capture the essence of your test cases with zombie.
+See below for usage.

 ## Installation